Andy-Poo/IRC-animal-game/README.md

 ## Administrative commands

 * Only the nicks you have configured in "animal_admins" can execute these commands:
 * !aoff : turn off the animal game (stop generating animals)
 * !aon : turn it back on again
 * !afast : make the animal game run fast.
 Two animals will be generated per minute.
 The main purpose of this is for testing.
 Type !afast again to toggle it.
 * !atrigger : generate an animal immediately for testing purposes.
 * !arooster : make a rooster appear at the top of the hour instead of a random animal.
-(Note that animals always appear at random at other times).
+(Note that a random animal always appear at other times).
 Type !arooster again to toggle it.